 Road to the Sierra San Francisco

-This side road might be included in the Sierra La Giganta or even the Central Desert section – it starts at low altitudes and ascends to just over 3000 ft and traverses older volcanic landscapes.
+This side road might be included in the Sierra La Giganta or even the Central Desert section – it starts at low altitudes and ascends to about 4000 ft and traverses older volcanic landscapes.
 Near the end of the 20 mile paved road it passes next to a stand of Cirio trees at the extreme southern end of their range.
-From this location views of some higher peaks of the Sierra San Francisco are possible, and with binoculars one can see “forests” of Nolina palmeri var brandegii – a arborescent Nolina.
-This Nolina is found in isolated patches on the higher peaks of central and southern Baja California – except where it is replaces south of La Paz by the similar looking Nolina beldingii.
+From this location views of some higher peaks of the Sierra San Francisco are possible, and with binoculars one can see “forests” of Nolina brandegeei – an arborescent Nolina.
+This Nolina is found in isolated patches on the higher peaks of central and southern Baja California – except where it is replaced south of La Paz by the similar looking Nolina beldingii.
 However, like many Cape endemics, the average naturalist will not see it unless they mount a overnight hike to the higher altitudes of the Cape mountains.
+Images from the higher elevations are included in the Sierra la Giganta section of this webpage.

 Road to Punta Abreojos